fsr/csharp-lessons/_exercises/X02_debugging_test_2.md

 ---
 title: X02 - Debugging exercise 2
 number: 8
-status: drafty
+status: finished
 authors: marc
 lesson: 3
 ---

 There is a bug in the program given.
-Use the debugger and find the problem.
+Use the debugger and find the problem.[^solution]:

+[^solution]:
+    You can find the solution to this task [Here](https://github.com/satkowski/csharp-solutions/tree/master/lesson_03/X02_debugging_exercise_2/ExerciseSolution).

 ### Step 1

-Get the code from [Here](https://github.com/satkowski/csharp-solutions/tree/master/lesson_03/X02_debugging_exercise_2/ExerciseSolution).
+Get the code from [Here](https://github.com/satkowski/csharp-solutions/tree/master/lesson_03/X02_debugging_exercise_2/Exercise).

 ### Step 2